Table of Contents

 There are different types of hair transplant techniques available, but two of the most effective are Follicular Unit Extraction (FUE) and Follicular Unit Transplantation (FUT).

-- FUE Hair Transplant: This method extracts individual hair follicles and transplants them strategically to mimic natural growth patterns.
+- FUE Hair Transplant: Ideal for thin hair hair transplant procedures.
+This method extracts individual hair follicles and transplants them strategically to mimic natural growth patterns.
 It’s ideal for fine hair because it allows precise placement to maximize coverage.

 - FUT (Follicular Unit Transplantation): This technique removes a strip of scalp from the donor site, then separates it into hair follicles for implantation.
 While it provides a larger graft yield, the linear scar may be more noticeable in individuals with fine hair.